home-assistant/core/README.md

 *Note:* you can append `?api_password=YOUR_PASSWORD` to the url of the web interface to log in automatically.

+*Note:* for the light and switch component, you can specify multiple types by using sequential sections: [switch], [switch 2], [switch 3] etc

 ### Philips Hue
 To get Philips Hue working you will have to connect Home Assistant to the Hue bridge.